 On the other hand, a truck dealership would probably need substantial working capital, because they have an expensive inventory, and probably often provide business customer credit accounts.

 Business owners who are on top of things and who have capital intensive businesses will track their accounts receivable, inventory, and accounts payable, looking often at the “age” of accounts receivable and accounts payable.
-For inventory, business owners often look at “day’s sales in inventory”.
+For inventory, business owners often look at how many days’ sales they have in inventory.
 Comparing this information from the current year to last year, and from last month to this month, allows business owners to know if they are doing a better job of collecting their receivables, and minimizing their required inventory.

 While “you can’t do business from an empty wagon”, these days it is about maintaining “just in time” inventory, which minimizes cash needs.

 Businesses often have a need for continuous working capital loans.
-If the business is doing a good job, growing sales for that type of business, it means more accounts receivable.
-More accounts receivable means more money that the business does not have “today”.
-This increases the need for working capital financing.
+If the business is doing a good job with growing sales, it means more accounts receivable.
+More accounts receivable increases the need for working capital financing.

 Some bank lenders will require an annual “clean up” of working capital credit lines.
 Common sense says that this is difficult to do for many businesses.
 TABASFUNDING does not have this requirement.

 There is a lot of advertising today by Merchant Cash advance companies.
 I would warn potential borrowers to stay away from these.
 They are expensive, but more importantly have overly quick repayment requirements.
-It is often not practical or possible for borrowers to repay when financing working capital.
+It is often not practical or possible for borrowers to repay merchant cash advance loans.

-Tabasfunding loans businesses from $100,000 to $750,000 or more.
+Tabasfunding loans businesses from $50,000 to $750,000 or more.
 We help existing businesses expand and grow.
-Sorry, we do not fund startup businesses.
+Generally, we do not fund startup businesses.

-It only takes a minute to apply for a business loan.with our simple ) One-Minute Application.
+It only takes five minutes to apply for a business loan with our simple 5-Minute Application.
 Or you can feel free to call us directly at 610-896-2400